CleveritDemo/copilot-software-architecture-demo/README.md

 **Prompt 10.**

 `
-@workspace Based on the business rules of this application/system, and also taking in count the documentation of the actors of the system #file:AdminUser.md and #file:CommonUser.md Create the Use Cases documents in a markdown file for each actor of the system.
+@workspace Based on the business rules of this application/system, and also taking into account the documentation of the actors of the system #file:AdminUser.md and #file:CommonUser.md Create the Use Cases documents in a markdown file for each actor of the system.
 The use cases file must contain a table for each use case and inside the table will be a step by step description of the use case, also the use case shoud specify the prerequisites to be completed and the expected outcome.
 `

 ##